SalviaSage/Keyboard-Layouts/README.md

 ***How to uninstall / remove keyboard layouts?***
-Click on the name of the language on the language bar such as "ENG US" Then, click on "Language Preferences"
+1) Click on the name of the language on the language bar such as "ENG US" Then, click on "Language Preferences"
 There, select the language that that keyboard layout is associated with and click on "Options" There, you will see a list of keyboards that are available for that language.
 Just click on the keyboard layout that you want to remove, then you will get a button that says "Remove".
 The keyboard layout should then be deleted immediately and you won't see it anymore in the language bar.

+2) Run the KBDEdit installer that was used to install the keyboard layout and click "uninstall".

+3) Also, search and find the keyboard layouts .dll file in the folders System32 and SysWOW64 and delete those .dll files.

+That should be all there is in deleting a keyboard layout.
+Never delete any system .dll files or other files related to keyboard layouts that come with Windows.
+Never modify any registry entries that relate to those keyboard layouts.
+In this context, we are only interested in deleting the custom keyboard layouts that are made with KBDEdit.
+They are easily identified as such because of they start with "KBDEdit"

+4) Only after the uninstallation, install the new keyboard layout that you want to install.
+Don't install duplicates.

-Also, it seems you have to restart the computer to be able to use newly installed keyboard layouts.
+Also, it seems you have to restart the computer to be able to use the newly installed keyboard layouts.

 ***What does the "scroll lock" key do?***
 This key is used by certain programs to make it so that horizontal scrolling is triggered.